open/close all folders

 Debut: "A Health of Information"Blue-and yellow swarming insects native to the Hayseed Swamp, flash bees are immune to the effects of swamp fever, and their honey can be used as a cure for the disease.
 However, actually getting that honey is complicated by both the bees' highly aggressive natures and their electrified stingers, as both Meadowbrook and Fluttershy found out.

 - Artistic License – Biology: The flash bee colony in "A Health of Information" consists of aggressive males who sting intruders to protect the queen bee.
 In real life, only female bees (workers) have stingers, and the only duty the males (drones) have is to mate with the queen.
-Also, they are able to sting without leaving their stinger fatally embedded in their target's body, which bees cannot do in real life.
 Of course, in real life, bees also have no electric powers, so these might just be other characteristics of the species.

 - Bee Afraid: Flash Bees combine all the qualities that make swarms of real-life bees as frightening as they are — the constant droning noise, an extremely aggressive and territorial nature, sharp and painful stings and the sheer numbers they can put into each attack — with the delightful addition of their ability to charge their stings with electricity.